-Norton County Hospital's Respiratory Therapy department is supervised by a full-time registered respiratory therapist, or a health care practitioner who works closely with other health care providers and is trained in pulmonary medicine to work therapeutically with people suffering from pulmonary disease.
-The respiratory therapist has also graduated from a university and passed a national board certifying examination.
+Norton County Hospital's Respiratory Therapy department is supervised by a full-time registered respiratory therapist.
+Our respiratory therapists on staff have graduated from a university and passed a national board certifying examination.

-Our respiratory therapist works most often in intensive care, emergency and surgery, but is also found in outpatient clinics and home health environments.
-The respiratory therapist is trained in advanced airway management and establishes and maintains the airway during in a trauma, intensive care and may administer anesthesia for sedation in emergent situations to facilitate breathing for patients.
-The respiratory therapist also initiates and manages life support for people in intensive care units and emergency departments, stabilizing, treating and managing pre-hospital and hospital-to-hospital patient transport by air or ground ambulance.
+The respiratory therapists are trained in advanced airway management and establish and maintain the airway during a trauma or in emergent situations to facilitate breathing for patients.
+The respiratory therapists also initiate and manage life support to stabilize, treat, and manage pre-hospital and hospital-to-hospital patient transport by air or ground ambulance.

 For more information, contact: